Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping for Nonlinear Channels

 \subsubsection{Performance of Sequence Selection Implementations}

 In this Section, the performance of different sequence selection schemes is studied.
 At the unbiased source, we consider the same four different shaping techniques as in Sec.\,\ref{subsec:Sequence-selection}.
-As a metric, we consider the nonlinear interference due to self phase modulation, estimated through a numerically emulated single-channel noiseless propagation of the test sequences.
-To assess the performance, we evaluate the SE, through the AIR in Eq.\,(\ref{eq:air}), recalling that $N_{p}/N_{a}=N_{t}$ when practical implementations of sequence selection are considered.
+As a metric, we consider the block-memoryless single-channel NLI metric in \cite[eq.
+(13)]{secondini2022new}, computed according to the algorithm described in \cite[Sec.
+V-B]{secondini2022new} (but extended to two polarizations).
+This metric is simpler and more practical than the one adopted in the ideal case, since it requires the propagation of a shorter sequence and avoids averaging over different realizations.
+However, it neglects inter-block NLI, so that it is expected to provide a less accurate selection and, consequently, a lower gain.
+To assess the performance, we evaluate the SE at the optimal power $P=\unit[1]{dBm}$, through the AIR in Eq.\,(\ref{eq:air}), recalling that $N_{p}/N_{a}=N_{t}$ when practical implementations of sequence selection are considered.
 To partially compensate for the loss due to selection, for MB, SpSh, and CCDM, we increase the PAS rate by the same quantity $\frac{1}{n}\log_{2}(N_{p}/N_{a})$ in (\ref{eq:air}).
 Regarding the HiDM, for the sake of simplicity, we use the HiDM structure in Sec.\,\ref{sec:Probabilistic-constellation-shap} for $N_{t}\leq16$, while for $N_{t}>16$, we increase the number of input bits to each LUT of each layer to $(7,3,5,4,3,9)$, to obtain a larger rate equal to $1.3398$\,bit/amplitude (with negligible difference in rate loss and memory requirements).